vapor/docs/4.0/docs/fluent/query.md

 database.query(Planet.self)
 ```

+!!! note
-!!!tip You must `import Fluent` in the file with your queries so that the compiler can see Fluent's helper functions.
+    You must `import Fluent` in the file with your queries so that the compiler can see Fluent's helper functions.

 ## All